-The digital execution architecture makes it easier to unlock the full potential of new digital technologies, such as augmented reality, in the design and construction of a capital project.
+Digital execution architecture makes it easier to unlock the full potential of new digital technologies, such as augmented reality (AR) is the superimposition of digital data, usually an image, onto real-world objects to enhance the user’s understandi..., in the design and construction of a capital project.
 These new technologies can be fully integrated with other systems and no longer exist as stand-alone systems.

 Engineering Authoring Applications

-- engineering standards and catalogue management – applications to define class libraries and impose consistent and compliant information standards
+- engineering standards and Catalogue management can form the basis for e-marketplace, e-procurement, supply chain management, and enterprise resource planning (ERP) in... – applications to define class libraries and impose consistent and compliant information standards

 - engineering and design – applications for process, electrical and instrumentation design and applications for creating drawings and piping and instrument diagrams